steedos/steedos-sites/README.md

 1. Install the dependencies (mainly nanoc) so you can preview the SproutCore website:

+    sudo gem install bundle
-        bundle install
+    sudo bundle install

 # Updating the Site

-You can preview the site by running `nanoc autocompile` and visiting [http://localhost:3000/](http://localhost:3000/) in your browser.
+You can preview the site by running `nanoc` and visiting [http://localhost:3000/](http://localhost:3000/) in your browser.

 The templates for the site are located in `layouts/`.
 Each content page is